 “No, thank you.”

 After about 4-5 solicitations, I was getting slightly irritated.
-The drivers were about 2-3 meters from each other.
+The drivers were, literally, the width of a tuk-tuk away from each other.
 The next one: “Tuk-tuk!”

 Of course, my sarcasm would have felt even better if any of these drivers understood English.
 They didn’t.
 But it felt satisfyingly cathartic to me.

-Most westerners have never known what it’s like to struggle every day just to put food on our tables or send our children to school.
+Most westerners – at least those of us who have the ability to buy a ticket to a far away place – have never known what it’s like to struggle every day just to put food on our tables or send our children to school.

-And even when we do, we have a social safety net to help take care of us, whether it’s food stamps, unemployment, or health services.
+And even when we do struggle, most of us have a social safety net to help take care of us, whether it’s food assistance, unemployment insurance, health services, or childcare services.
+We are very lucky – so much so that it’s tough for us to recognize that others don’t have that same system.

 People must earn a living.
-I know of no 50 year old man whose career aspirations include selling beads and trinkets to tourists.
-I know of no 60 year old woman who wants to sit in the hot sun all day trying to get tourists like you and me to buy her fruit.
+I know of no 50 year old man or woman whose career aspirations include selling beads and trinkets to tourists.
+I know of no 60 year old who wants to sit in the hot sun all day trying to get tourists like you and me to buy his or her fruit.

 It’s an existence.
 It’s what they have to do.